 The AdaptDX is a revolutionary new technology for early detection of AMD that looks at our eye’s ability to adjust from dark to light as a marker for early AMD.
 The ALSTAR study demonstrated that dark adaptation identifies AMD at least 3 years before the disease is clinically evident.

 Wear UV & Blue Light Protection

 While there are many studies that show that UV and blue light exposure increase the risk of Macular Degeneration.
 There is still no consensus as some studies show that they do not increase the risk.
 The International Academy of Low Vision specialists assists people with low vision due to macular degeneration and see the potential risk as very real and damaging.
-Based on the severity of the risk and the higher amount of studies that show risk from exposure to UV and Blue light it is our opinion to err on the side of caution.
+Based on the severity of the risk and the higher number of studies that show risk from exposure to UV and Blue light it is our opinion to err on the side of caution.

 What to look for with UV protection?